aya-soghayyer/Chatbot/README.md

 ## 🚀 Deployment on Render

-This project deployed on [Render](https://www.chatbotmilo.online/) — a simple and powerful cloud platform for hosting frontend and backend apps.
+This project was deployed on [MiLo chatbot](https://www.chatbotmilo.online/) — a simple and powerful cloud platform for hosting frontend and backend apps.